jenniferlei/Hackbright_Pup_Journey_Project/README.md

 ### DASHBOARD

-Users must register and log in to view the dashboard.
+Users must register and log in to view the dashboard

 #### MAP

-Registered users can view a map of locations they have visited
+Registered users can view a map of locations they have visited and change views by month, year, or all time
 ![Dashboard Map](/static/img/readme/Pup_Journey_Dashboard_Map.png "Dashboard Map")

 #### GRAPH

-Registered users can view a chart of how many miles they have walked and number of hikes they have completed
+Registered users can view a chart of how many miles they have walked and number of hikes they have completed and change views by month, year, or all time
 ![Dashboard Graph](/static/img/readme/Pup_Journey_Dashboard_Graph.png "Dashboard Graph")

 ### PET PROFILES